Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition: Proper generalised decomposition for parametric turbulent flow problems

 \subsection{Proper generalised decomposition of the flow equations}

-In this section, the spatial and parametric steps of the non-intrusive PGD algorithm applied to the Navier-Stokes equations~\eqref{eq:weak-RANS} are recalled.
-First, the laminar case is considered, that is the turbulent viscosity $\nu_t$ is set to zero.
-The derivation of such formulation is briefly reported in appendix~\ref{sc:appPGD-NS}, whereas the interested reader is referred to~\cite{Tsiolakis-TGSOH-20} for a detailed presentation of the method.
+In this section, the spatial and parametric steps of the non-intrusive PGD algorithm applied to the turbulent Navier-Stokes equations~\eqref{eq:weak-RANS} are presented.
+The integral form of the steady parametrised Navier-Stokes equations in the high-dimensional space $\Omega \times \bI$ is given by